 2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Address the root causes of homelessness identified in the One Table regional task force (affordable housing, behavioral health, child welfare, criminal justice and employment) and continue the crisis response for unsheltered individuals in Auburn.
 Outreach Program Administrator position created and hired to work specific to Auburn's needs.
 Address homelessness using an equity lens with intentionality and accountability that causes a reduction in the number of unsheltered individuals within our City.
 Continue to develop the City's Wellness Program and receive the WellCity Award, which will provide a 2% reduction in healthcare premiums.
 The City received the WellCity Award in 2019, but unfortunately did not meet the requirements in 2020.
 The Blue Ribbon Committee will expand their work in Auburn with a continued focus on behavioral health, veterans initiatives, healthy living choices for all ages and community programs.
 Expanded work in 2019-2020 to include all nine major health issues with emphasis on behavioral health; community programs including health equity for three diverse groups; healthy living choices and veterans initiatives.
+Support locally and regionally coordinated efforts for human services to meet the basic needs of our community that include all aspects of health.
 Streamline housing repair program efficiency by instituting an in- house repair model similar to other South King County cities.
 Staff were hired in 2019 to support an in-house program model.
 The program has acquired a van, tools, and adopted procedures for the new program structure.
 With new housing repair program model, increase number of clients served through the program.
-Continue to work with the court and public defender (and defense bar) to better handle caseload management and streamline court processes to improve public access to the courts and adjudication of cases.
-The department meets, and will continue to meet, regularly with the court and public defense to address criminal justice issues.
-Work with private defense attorneys to exchange discovery electronically.
+Implement and manage the City's West Nile Virus abatement program at the City's constructed stormwater ponds.
+The City continued to implement and manage the West Nile Virus abatement program at the City's constructed stormwater ponds.
+This service was provided at 89 and 91 constructed stormwater ponds respectively for 2019-2020.
+Fully implement WebEOC software for Emergency Operations Center (EOC) and Department Operations Center (DOC) usage during events and emergencies.
+This should be compatible, and backed up with, Active Operating Picture (AOP) software.
+Completed.
+Develop long-term emergency supplies list based on COVID-19 experience, and purchase supplies as funding allows.
 Identify strategies and action items that promote housing preservation, healthy housing, and attainable housing.
 Adopted Healthy Housing Standards, entered into an Interlocal Agreement that formed South King Housing and Homelessness Partners (SKHHP), funded SKHHP, adopted an ordinance that redirects a portion of sales tax revenues under the provisions of HB 1406, and facilitated six multifamily property management training seminars.
+Develop, share and implement policies and practices that support the goals identified in the SKHHP ILA.

-GOAL: SERVICE Providing transparent government service.
+GOAL: SERVICEProviding transparent government service.